jchio001/Savory-Backend/ENDPOINT_DOC.md

 ## (GET) /connect?token={facebook_token}

-This endpoint is for logging in/creating an account to the Savory platform.
-If an account already exists under the token's Facebook account, a new account will not be created.
+This endpoint is for logging in/creating an user to the Savory platform.
+If an user already exists under the token's Facebook user, a new user will not be created.
 In exchange for a Facebook token, this endpoint will exchange it for a JWT auth token that is used to access our platform.

 Requires: